-- A) so that they will not be classified as endangered when more individuals live in the wild - B) since it is estimated that an infrasonic call by a male elephant could in fact cover an area of 30 sq km - C) because the situation is worsening in respect of poaching and loss of habitat

-E) just as animal identification through imagery is being more accurately monitored
+- A) so that they will not be classified as endangered when more individuals live in the wild - B) since it is estimated that an infrasonic call by a male elephant could in fact cover an area of 30 sq km - C) because the situation is worsening in respect of poaching and loss of habitat - D) as far as movements of herds are being tracked through forests and grasslands - E) just as animal identification through imagery is being more accurately monitored

-20423 M.K anoora depends on 23.10.2022 YDS your gut reacts to the calories is decisive in whether your dinner ends up being burned as fuel or stored as 33.How fat, ----A) given that many people tend to underestimate their calorie intake when they self-report their diet ancord no matter how much attention you pay to calculate the amount of energy to be taken from calories on your plate C) supposing that there is emerging evidence of calorie burning boosted by prebiotics found in oats and garlic D while research suggests that overcooking food can cause you to absorb more calories and carbs × E) as far as researchers investigate if absorption of calories varies according to the time of the day they are consumed less for bilig ancord ancord $|\bigcirc \bigcirc$ ancord
+- 33. How your gut reacts to the calories is decisive in whether your dinner ends up being burned as fuel or stored as fat, ----. - A) given that many people tend to underestimate their calorie intake when they self-report their diet - B) no matter how much attention you pay to calculate the amount of energy to be taken from calories on your plate - C) supposing that there is emerging evidence of calorie burning boosted by prebiotics found in oats and garlic - D) while research suggests that overcooking food can cause you to absorb more calories and carbs - E) as far as researchers investigate if absorption of calories varies according to the time of the day they are consumed